mtroisi/sshoney/README.md

    - `splunk_server`: Hostname or IP address that the Splunk server can be reached over tcp port 9997.
 If Cowrie and Splunk are on the same machine, set to 127.0.0.1
    - `TZ`: Timezone for cowrie.
    - `splunk_url`: The direct download link for the Splunk Universal Forwarder.
 You can get this directly from the Splunk download page.
-- `droppings/environment.env`: Environment variables for Splunk Enterprise.
-  - `SPLUNK_PASSWORD`: The password to use for the new Splunk Enterprise instance.
-In a free license this isn't used to authenticate but still must be set.
-  - `SPLUNK_LICENSE_URI`: If a valid Splunk Enterprise license is purchased, that can be entered here.
-Otherwise the Splunk Enterprise Free is already defined for you.

 ## Visualization
 A sample dashboard has been included in the splunk directory.
 The source XML must be imported manually.